-Now this is an interesting one, you may think.
+Now, this is an interesting one, you may think.
 Goals should be a positive thing.
 And they are.
 But since we’re human we’re unable to do everything on our wish list.
 Sometimes we have so many goals we end up not achieving any of them.
-By whittling our goals down to the most important, we can focus more on them and increase chances for success.
+By whittling our goals down to the most important ones, we can focus more on them and increase our chances for success.

 6.)
 Simplify your relationships